YasinSimsek2000/YasinSimsek2000/README.md

 - 👋 Hi, I’m Yasin Şimşek.
-I am a computer engineering student at Hacettepe University.
+I am a computer engineer.
 - 👀 I am interested in trying to solve competitive problems and designing useful apps.
-- 👀 I am studying on blockchain technologies.
+- 👀 I am studying on blockchain technologies and cryptography.

 Some Links